Kishor Phadke

-Kishor Moreshwar Phadke (20 February 1936 - 31 January 2022), also known as K. M. Phadke, was an Indian psychologist, practitioner and trainer in Rational Emotive Behavior Therapy (REBT).
+Kishor Moreshwar Phadke (20 February 1936 – 31 January 2022), also known as K. M. Phadke, was an Indian psychologist, and practitioner and trainer in Rational Emotive Behavior Therapy (REBT).
 He held M.A. degree in psychology from Pune University.
 He is first Indian psychologist who enjoys the unique distinction of being a fellow and supervisor of the Albert Ellis Institute in New York City.
 He is best known as a pioneer of REBT in India.
 Due to his distinguished contributions to REBT, Indian psychologists consigned a unique title to his therapy – Ellis-Phadke therapy.
 He has authored nine Marathi books, several popular articles and papers and co-authored five English books.

-Family and education
+Background and education

-Kishor was born on 20 February 1936 in a Maharashtrian family.
+Kishor was born during the late British Raj on 20 February 1936 in a Maharashtrian family.
 The origin of his family can be traced to Haripant Phadke, who was a lieutenant general in the Darbar of Peshwas.
 His father was a general practitioner (MBBS) in Pune whereas his mother was a housewife.
 The couple had four children, two of whom have died.
 His uncle also served as communist leader during the freedom movement.

 Kishor has completed honours Degree course in philosophy and Masters course in psychology from Pune University in 1959.

-Early life
+Early career

 In 1959, Kishor began his career in Ruparel College, Mumbai.
 He first worked as a demonstrator, then lecturer and finally officiating professor and head of the department.
 After serving for 5 years in Ruparel College, he joined ATIRA as a junior scientific officer in Human Relations division.
 Gradually, he got promoted as a senior scientific officer which gave him an opportunity to conduct various industry research projects.